SevenShepherd/SevenShepherd.github.io/_posts/2023-01-29-24-reasons-esv-net-nlt.markdown

         > Textus Receptus is the Greek text that stands behind the King James Bible. **Contrary to what its name suggests, it is not the text received by all.
 Even Erasmus wasn't pleased** ... &mdash; [Dr. Daniel B. Wallace, Senior Research Professor of New Testament Studies (Ph.D., Dallas Theological Seminary)](https://zondervanacademic.com/blog/textus-receptus)

-    2. The [Catholic priest Erasmus'](https://en.wikipedia.org/wiki/Erasmus) only used around <span style="font-weight:bold;color:darkred;">3 manuscripts</span> to produce the severely anemic Textus Receptus.
+    2. [Erasmus](https://en.wikipedia.org/wiki/Erasmus) only used around <span style="font-weight:bold;color:darkred;">3 manuscripts</span> to produce the severely anemic Textus Receptus.
 There are approximately 5000 mss of the Byzantine MT.
 So it's not actually a Majority text bible by methodology.

         > ... **the NT has about 5,600 extant copies in Greek alone**, ... **10,000 in latin**, **several thousand copies** ... **several hundred thousand** patristic **quotations** ... &mdash; Dr. Daniel B. Wallace, Senior Research Professor of New Testament Studies (Ph.D., Dallas Theological Seminary) paraphrased.

         > If you could stack up all handwritten manuscripts of the New Testament—Greek, Syriac, Latin, Coptic, all languages—how tall would the stack be? ...
 I have said in many lectures that it would be the **equivalent of c.
 4 & 1/2 Empire State Buildings stacked on top of each other**. &mdash; [Dr. Daniel B. Wallace, Senior Research Professor of New Testament Studies (Ph.D., Dallas Theological Seminary)](https://danielbwallace.com/tag/number-of-new-testament-manuscripts/)

-    3. The [Catholic priest Erasmus'](https://en.wikipedia.org/wiki/Erasmus) lacked the last leaf of Revelation, back translated from a defective copy of the Latin Vulgate, and created 20 errors that don't exist in any Greek mss, botching the last 6 verses of revelation.
+    3. [Erasmus](https://en.wikipedia.org/wiki/Erasmus) lacked the last leaf of Revelation, back translated from a defective copy of the Latin Vulgate, and created 20 errors that don't exist in any Greek mss, botching the last 6 verses of revelation.

         > The problem with Erasmus was that he only used really **three manuscripts**.
 In fact, **the manuscript Erasmus used for the book of Revelation lacked the last leaf**.
 He was in a rush to get his Greek New Testament published, because he knew there were others trying to get their editions out.
 Consequently, **he back translated from his defective copy of the Latin Vulgate into Greek for the last six verses of Revelation**.
 In the process, **he created twenty new textual variants that have not been found in any other manuscripts** ... &mdash; [Dr. Daniel B. Wallace, Senior Research Professor of New Testament Studies (Ph.D., Dallas Theological Seminary)](https://zondervanacademic.com/blog/textus-receptus)